Associate Professor and International Affairs Program Director

 Jessica A.J.
-Rich is Assistant Professor in the Department of Political Science and Co-Director of the Marquette Democracy Project.
+Rich is Associate Professor in the Department of Political Science and Co-Director of the Marquette Democracy Project.
 Her research and teaching focus on social movements, NGOs, social-welfare policy (with an emphasis on health policy), and state capacity.
 Regionally, she specializes in Latin America, with a focus on Brazil.
 Prof. Rich earned her Ph.D. and M.A. degrees from the University of California, and she has held postdoctoral fellowships at Tulane University, in the Center for Inter-American Policy and Research, and at the London School of Economics and Political Science.

 Prof. Rich's publications include articles on social movements, state-society relations, HIV/AIDS policy, participatory governance, and federalism.
 Her recently published book, State-Sponsored Activism: Bureaucrats and Social Movements in Democratic Brazil (Cambridge University Press 2019), uses the lens of AIDS policy in Brazil to analyze a new form of political mobilization—in which social movements make aggressive policy demands on the state even while relying on state actors for financial support.

 Ph.D.
 University of California at Berkeley, 2012

 - POSC 4541 Latin American Politics | Syllabus